-In the 7 Parts series which can be referred using below , the first six parts contains important short study notes useful for your paper 1 preparation while the 7th part contains solved question papers of last almost 12 years MCQ Question which are asked in previous examination.
+In the 7 Parts series which can be referred using below, the first six parts contain important short study notes useful for your paper 1 preparation while the 7th part contains solved question papers of last almost 12 years MCQ Question which is asked in the previous examination.

 Unit-II Research Aptitude

 - Research: Meaning, Types, and Characteristics, Positivism and Post- positivistic approach to research.

 - Methods of Research: Experimental, Descriptive, Historical, Qualitative and Quantitative methods.[[This Article]]

 - Thesis and Article writing: Format and styles of referencing.

 - Application of ICT in research.[Newly added in 2019 Syllabus]